life-itself/web3/notes/are-crypto-tokens-securities.md

     * On the right, then individual choice is a paramount, the government shouldn’t dictate risk-taking in markets.
 Just “evolution” and the natural state of being.
     * On the left, Pikkety’s analysis that wealth generated from capital grows faster than economic output and that patrimonial capitalism leads to distortions of markets and inequality.

-### Steel Manning the Position that Crypto Investments Should Not Be Brought Within The Securities Regulation Framework
+### Steel-manning the position that crypto investments should not be brought within the securities regulation framework
 * It is very easy to create an equity crowdfunding and cap table structure on top of crypto platforms like [ethereum](../concepts/ethereum.md).
   * Individuals can do it anonymously and raise billions of dollar equivalents in seed capital for ventures that are very early.
 Don’t need to involve the SEC, government or lawyers at all.
   * Previously this kind of access was gated to US persons with connections and access to funds, connections and access to capital.